Bunniry/LumenGolem/README.md

 Made for the Hytale Mod Jam
 Code looks bad.
 Beware.

-Right Click a Lumen Bot to modify it.
-I don't know why the interactable isn't showing up, I think Hytale is just bugged.
+Press F when looking at a Lumen Golem to modify it.

+Ripped folder in Common contains Hytale assets.
+Move to Custom/Pages.
+It has like >100 files so I cannot move it.